Spice Trails of Kerala

 The perfect mix of walks and sightseeing.
 Walks range from 3-6 miles (4.75-9.5km) and include historical city tours, jungle walking safaris, village strolls and scenic spice trails.

-Days 4-5: scenic safaris at Nagarhole sanctuary (2nts), once the Maharaja’s reserve and home to elephant, bison, antelope, monkey and tiger.
-Wildlife walks led by local naturalists give a fantastic inducion to the area.
+Scenic safaris at Nagarhole sanctuary (2nts), once the Maharaja’s reserve and home to elephant, bison, antelope, monkey and tiger.
+Wildlife walks led by local naturalists give a fantastic introduction to the area.

-Day 7: Our walk today explores the Banasura foothills, giving us a good introduction to Wayanad, the green paradise of the Western Ghats.
+The following day our walk explores the Banasura foothills, giving us a good introduction to Wayanad, the green paradise of the Western Ghats.

-Day 8: As the morning mist rises from the lush forest floor, we begin our plantation walk at the Edom Estates.
-After our walk we leave the serenity and greenery of the hills, and begin our journey to the bustling streets of Kozhikode (Calicut), where we visit the ancient boat building yards of Beypore, and the Kadalundi bird sanctuary.
+As the morning mist rises from the lush forest floor, we begin our plantation walk at the Edom Estates.
+After our walk we leave the serenity and greenery of the hills, and begin our journey to the bustling streets of Kozhikode (Calicut).
+We stay here for 1 night and can visit the ancient boat building yards of Beypore, and the Kadalundi bird sanctuary.

-Day 11: After breakfast we take a short transfer to Alleppey from where we begin a magical cruise through the serene backwaters, a labyrinth of shimmering lagoons and lakes.
+After breakfast we take a short transfer to Alleppey from where we begin a magical cruise through the serene backwaters, a labyrinth of shimmering lagoons and lakes.
+Our boat is modelled on the traditional Keralan kettuvallum houseboats, once used to ply the backwaters loaded with rice and other staples.

-Day 12: Our final journey today as we travel the short distance to Kochi.
-We explore charming Fort Kochi on foot with a guided tour discovering its Portuguese, Dutch and British influences, before enjoying a traditional Kathakali performance, the perfect finale.
+Our final journey today as we travel the short distance to Kochi.
+We explore charming Fort Kochi on foot with a guided tour discovering its Portuguese, Dutch and British influences.
+In the evening we take in a traditional Kathakali performance; the perfect finale before our return flight the following day.

 To enter India, a passport valid for at least 6 months and with at least two blank pages is required.